Not every auto carrier review you find online should be taken as 100% truth — false information is out there.

 - Observe similar reviews: A major red flag when looking at auto transport reviews is when you find multiple write-ups using the same phrasing or words.
 In these cases, there’s a good chance the firm creating the reviews was provided with a list of talking points to include, leading to repetition.

 - Consider the language: Reviews using industry jargon and terms that the average customer wouldn’t know are suspicious.
-There could be situations where the consumer has picked these terms up during the shipping process, but these instances are rare because most users don’t dig that deep into the industry.
+There could be situations where the consumer has picked these terms up during the shipping process.
+However, these instances are rare because most users don’t dig that deep into the industry.

 While none of these situations mean that you’re 100% dealing with a series of fake reviews, it’s vital that you remain cautious as you read them.
 Don’t take anything as the whole truth, and only use online information you find on a shipping vendor as part of the story, rather than the entire thing.